 Some expenses to consider are: gas, car repair, food, pens, paper supplies, and babysitting fees to name a few.

-How many times may I take the TEAS Exam?
+How many times may I take the ATI-TEAS Exam?

-You may take it only three times in a year.
+You may take it only three times in an admission cycle.
 Prepare before you take the test, even the first time!
 If you are not successful the first time, please consult the health sciences counselor or your advisor for recommendations.
 Tutors are available on both main campuses (Keysville and Alberta) and at some off-campus centers to help students prepare for this test.
 Contact the Comprehensive Learning Centers for more information on tutor availability.